zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 encryption!
 The standard practice if you always want your site to be served with HTTPS is:

-1. always redirect HTTP to HTTPS (run `curl -I http://github.com` to see that they do a redirect to HTTPS!)
+1. Don't serve a HTTP version of your site at all.
+Always redirect HTTP to HTTPS (run `curl -I http://github.com` to see that they do a redirect to HTTPS!)
-2. force browsers to *never* visit the HTTP version (using the HSTS header and the "preload list", which I'll explain!)
+2. Force browsers to *never* visit the HTTP version (not even once!), using the HSTS header and the "preload list", which I'll explain!

 As I understand it, the reason it isn't enough to *just* redirect is -- if I go to http://github.com, by default my browser will send my GitHub